drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 2: MDM2
 *[MD]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system

-Modeling analyses indicated the existence of an empty space between the peptide and the protein (Mdm2) corresponding to the volume of a methyl or a chlorine atom.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-mdm2-8ba96c1a'><i class='fa fa-play' aria-hidden='true'></i></button>Modeling analyses indicated the existence of an empty space between the peptide and the protein (Mdm2) corresponding to the volume of a methyl or a chlorine atom.
 Substituting the hydrogen by a methyl or a chlorine led to very potent compounds, whose activities were predicted (before being synthesized) by the formation of favorable steric interactions with the protein.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[Md]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system